jjotterson/datapungibea/README.md

 data.NIPA('T10101')
 ```

-Or, save the path to your BEA API key on the package's user settings:
+Or, save the path to your BEA API key on the package's user settings (only need to run the utils once, datapungibea will remember it in future runs):

 ```python